-36. The instrument must be formally approved by the Certification Officer before members vote on it.
+30. The instrument must be formally approved by the Certification Officer before members vote on it.
 An unsigned draft should be sent to the Certification Officer for consideration before applying for formal approval.
-Copies of the current rules of each union should be sent at the same time.
-It will save time if drafts of the notices to members (paragraphs 38-43) are sent for examination along with the draft instrument.
+Copies of the current rules of each association should be sent at the same time.
+It will save time if drafts of the notices to members (paragraphs 32-37) are also sent for examination along with the draft instrument.

-37. In most cases, some discussion of the draft documents is necessary, and this may require a meeting between representatives of the unions and staff of the Certification Office.
+31. In most cases, there will need to be some discussion of the draft documents and the proposed name between representatives of the associations and staff of the Certification Office.
 In some cases further drafts may be needed.
-When the draft instrument has been agreed with the Certification Office, two copies of it should be signed by the Secretary and three members of the governing body of each trade union.
-The two signed copies (originals, not photocopies) should then be sent to the Certification Officer for his/her formal approval, along with form CO(NI)8 and the statutory fee.
+When the draft instrument has been agreed with the Certification Office, two copies of it should be signed by the Secretary and three members of the governing body of each association.
+The two signed copies (originals, not photocopies) should then be sent to the Certification Officer for his formal approval, along with form CO(NI) 8 and the statutory fee.
 The Certification Officer will return one copy endorsed 'Approved'.
 Details of the current statutory fee may be obtained by telephoning the Certification Office on 028 9023 7773.